Table of Contents

 for Parse is more complicated.

-Again, it's not the details or complexity that we're interested in, it's the fact that each of these types has this “injector” function.
+Again, it's not the details or complexity that we're interested in, it's the fact that each of these types has an “injector” function, which looks like this.

 It is exactly these three properties, and a few rules about how we can use them together, that define a monad in Haskell.
 Let's revisit the above list in condensed form.